wh200720041/ssl_slam2/README.md

 ```

 ### 4.2 Download test rosbag
-You may download our [recorded data](https://drive.google.com/file/d/1ZY6Kp5MEGBRoSP6cU2YjNTg5qsy8wNIe/view?usp=sharing) if you dont have realsense L515, and by defult the file should be under home/user/Downloads
+You may download our recorded data: [MappingTest.bag](https://drive.google.com/file/d/1wTwvzGVUZk5I-hPK5ZabrjOnY_3k3D9G/view?usp=sharing) (6G) and [LocalizationTest.bag](https://drive.google.com/file/d/19pRMegOLj30cw60fj03xgJ2MvgVsOr7Y/view?usp=sharing) (11G)if you dont have realsense L515, and by defult the file should be under home/user/Downloads

 ### 4.3 Map Building
 map optimization and building
 ```
     roslaunch ssl_slam2 ssl_slam2_mapping.launch
 ```
-The map optimization is performed based on loop closure, you have to specify the loop clousre manually in order to trigger global optimization,
+The map optimization is performed based on loop closure, you have to specify the loop clousre manually in order to trigger global optimization.
 To save map, open a new terminal and
 ```
   rosservice call /save_map
 ```